pandosme/pandosme.github.io/docs/_posts/2022-10-04-objectpath-analyzer.md

 # Installing Object Path Analyzer in Node-RED
 1. Use a Browser and go to http://address:8600/admin
-2. View Welocome messges or stop by clicking on X
+2. View Welcome messages or stop by clicking on X
 3. Select Clone repository
 4. Enter username and email for the local Git client (this data will not be sent anywhere)
 5. Paste below string in "Git repository URL"